Late to the party, Obama seeks bigger U.S. Africa role

 By Aaron Maasho and Pascal Fletcher

-CAMP LEMONNIER Djibouti/JOHANNESBURG Ask Major-General Wayne W. Grigsby Jr., the top U.S. military officer in Africa, how he thinks U.S. and European-backed African troops are faring in their war on Islamist militants in Somalia, and his answer comes back smartly: "Pretty darn good!".
+CAMP LEMONNIER, Djibouti/JOHANNESBURG Aug 3 Ask Major-General Wayne W. Grigsby Jr., the top U.S. military officer in Africa, how he thinks U.S. and European-backed African troops are faring in their war on Islamist militants in Somalia, and his answer comes back smartly: "Pretty darn good!".

 But when "son of Africa" U.S. President Barack Obama hosts 50 African leaders in Washington this week, the admiration may be less than mutual.
 Many Africans feel America is lagging behind China and others in its engagement with their continent.